The application period ends August 11, 2020 at midnight.

 How to apply?

 New applicants must register to the online application system.
-New registrations are processed within a week.
+New registrations are processed within one week.

 Applicants fill in an application in the online application system that consists of an electronic application form and the necessary appendices that are submitted into the system.